 “A skeptic is one who prefers beliefs and conclusions that are reliable and valid to ones that are comforting or convenient…” — Steven Novella

-This is a good way to define someone with common sense and a healthy mind.
+Mr. Novella’s definition is an excellent way to define someone with common sense and a healthy mind.
 Learn how you can develop this skill set no matter what you believe.

 Healthy Mindset Tips

 Almost everyone you talk to would agree with the above statement about a skeptic.
-The religious believer would agree, that is, as long as they can qualify what they think is reliable evidence.
-This is exactly why learning to question things is also prudent.
+Likewise, the religious believer would agree, that is, as long as they can qualify what they think is reliable evidence.
+It’s why learning to question things is also prudent.

-This differs from being a cynic.
-A cynic is someone with a cynical or pessimistic attitude.
+A healthy skeptical outlook differs from being a cynic.
+A cynic is someone with a cynical or pessimistic attitude concerning everything.
 Being skeptical is not an attitude.
 It is the philosophy of questioning things.
-A skeptical mindset is being open-minded but also validating the evidence.
+On the other hand, a skeptical mindset is being open-minded but also validating the evidence.
 Here is the best way to gain and maintain this perspective:

 1) Eliminate Negative Programming

 Eliminate or at least reduce your exposure to groupthink manipulation tactics.
-This is mind-control propaganda.
-You will find it in religious and political TV, radio, and social media.
+It’s mind-control propaganda that you will find on religious and political TV, radio, and social media.
 It is the first strategy but is often the most difficult to change.
 The reason they are so hard to eliminate is they are habit-forming.

 2) Practice Self-Care

 Add elements of self-care to your daily routine.
 Self-care isn’t selfish if you do it in moderation.
-This is one of the healthy mindset tips for the spiritual explorer that is often overlooked.
-But it is just as important as the other tips.
+Being good to yourself is a healthy mindset for the spiritual explorer.
+And, it is just as important as the other tips.

 It is stressful to change your routine and eliminate harmful things.
 So, adding positive self-care elements will help fill the space and reduce stress.